hyosubkim/bayes-toolbox/paper/paper.md

 # Acknowledgements

-We thank the PyMC developers, John Kruschke, and Jordi Warmenhoven for generously sharing their work and knowledge.
+Thank you to the PyMC developers, John Kruschke, and Jordi Warmenhoven for generously sharing your work and knowledge.

 # References